reproducepark/SMPLest-X_for_LHM/README.md

 # SMPLest-X

-This repository is a fork of the original SMPLest-X project with additional functionality to convert model outputs to LHM (Lightweight Human Model) compatible SMPL format.
+This repository is a fork of the original SMPLest-X project with additional functionality to convert model outputs to LHM (Large Animatable Human Reconstruction Model) compatible SMPL format.

 **Original Repository: https://github.com/SMPLCap/SMPLest-X**

 ## Overview

 SMPLest-X is an SMPL-X based 3D human pose and mesh estimation model.
-This fork extends the original model with the capability to convert its outputs to a format compatible with LHM (Lightweight Human Model) by adjusting the SMPL format.
+This fork extends the original model with the capability to convert its outputs to a format compatible with LHM (Large Animatable Human Reconstruction Model) by adjusting the SMPL format.

 This project provides the following features: